brndngln/AIFOLIO_FINAL_V12/OMNIMAP_README.md

 ---

-*Generated by Cascade OMNIMAP on 2025-06-30 for full OMNIELITE deployment.*
+*Generated by Cascade OMNIMAP on 2025-06-30 for full Billionaire Mind Engine™ deployment.*